dasch-swiss/dsp-api/docs/Readme.md

 $ sbt makeSite
 ```

 The generated documentation can be found under `target/site/`.
+To open it locally, load `target/site/paradox/index.html`.

 ## 2 Previewing the Documentation Site